faizaanansari/Taskify/README.md

 # Pomodoro Timer App

-A beautiful, fully-featured Pomodoro timer application built with Expo and React Native.
+A beautiful, fully featured Pomodoro timer application built with Expo and React Native.
 This app helps you stay focused and productive with customizable work and break sessions, task management, and detailed statistics.

 ## Features